Women in the workplace – a short history

 And many women in the workplace are still being paid less than men – 17% less on average each week, and at least 10% less for women in the same or similar jobs as men, with the same experience and backgrounds.

 Despite entering professional schools in equal numbers to men, women are statistically less likely to reach the top of their professions than their male counterparts.
-We’re going to look at why.

-One recent study of female medics revealed that they experienced more inappropriate touching, sexual remarks, gestures, and suggestive looks than their male colleagues.
+- One study of female medics revealed that they experienced more inappropriate touching, sexual remarks, gestures, and suggestive looks than their male colleagues.
 Nearly all said that some patients assumed they were not doctors, and they felt that patients respected them less than male medics.

 Although federal law prohibits women in the workplace from being denied promotion because of gender, another study finds that women who showed early academic promise go on to have fewer leadership prospects at work, particularly when they become mothers.
-Men with lower academic grades (GPA) than women go on to achieve higher leadership roles, supervising more people, and this leadership gap is particularly acute when they become parents:
+Men with lower academic grades (GPA) than women go on to achieve higher leadership roles, supervise more people, and this leadership gap is particularly acute when they become parents:

-Sexual harassment
+4. Sexual harassment

-It’s a sad truth that most women in the workplace who are sexually harassed stay silent about it, although the #MeToo and Time’sUp movements have empowered women to speak up.
-Here are some stats:
+It’s a sad truth that most women in the workplace who are sexually harassed stay silent about it, although the #MeToo and Time’sUp movements have resulted in more women feeling empowered to speak up.

 - 38% of women in the workplace have experienced sexual harassment